Mistweaver Monk Healing Stat Priority — Dragonflight 10.2

 However, this comes with a huge asterisk.
 Because all this healing is being done to yourself, it is very likely to overheal.
 Furthermore, it can be argued that a stat that exclusively heals yourself, which cannot provide a benefit to a friendly player in need, is inherently worse than other stats.
 Others could counter by saying that all fights have some number of total healing required, and Leech reduces that number just like any other stat.

 There are further philosophical questions about what is the "true" value of Leech.
 While Leech may in fact be doing a large amount of healing, it might not actually be doing effective healing.
-Consider the following hypothetical: you are at 90% and cast a heal which causes your Leech to bring you back up to 99%.
-While all this is happening, imagine a Chain heal is coming your way which will heal you for 10% of your max Health.
+Consider the following hypothetical: you are at 90% and cast a heal, which causes your Leech to bring you back up to 99%.
+While all this is happening, imagine a Chain heal is coming your way, which will heal you for 10% of your max Health.
 The bounce of this Chain Heal hits you, heals you for 1% of your Health and overhealing for 9%.
-In this situation, the Leech did literally no effective healing, because it just sniped from another healer that was going to happen anyway.
-But if that Leech were to bring you to 100% instead, it would have taken you off the target table for those spells, causing them to hit people who might need the healing more.
+In this situation, the Leech did literally no effective healing because it just sniped from another healer that was going to happen anyway.
+But if that Leech was to bring you to 100%.
+Instead; it would have taken you off the target table for those spells, causing them to hit people who might need the healing more.

 Avoidance is a tremendously powerful stat that some people often undervalue because it does not increase throughput or make your parses look better.
 Avoidance will reduce the damage you take from AoE attacks by a percentage, capping at 20%.

 Outside of countering specific mechanics, however, we would not recommend sacrificing item level in order to equip Avoidance.